Fair-Write/Server-Side/README.md

 ## 🚀 Frontend Integration

-See [FairWrite Client-Side](https://github.com/yourusername/fairwrite-client) for the official frontend interface.
+For the official frontend interface, refer to the [FairWrite Client-Side](https://github.com/yourusername/fairwrite-client) repository.